 - Debt may violate two biblical principles that directly affect our relationship with God.
 First, while the Bible does not say that it's wrong to borrow money, it does warn us against presuming upon the future: "Come now, you who say, 'Today or tomorrow we will go to such and such a city, spend a year there, buy and sell, and make a profit;' whereas you do not know what will happen tomorrow.
 For what is your life?
 It is even a vapor that appears for a little time and then vanishes away.
 Instead you ought to say, 'If the Lord wills, we shall live and do this or that" James 4:13-15).
 Second, by borrowing you may be denying God an opportunity to provide.
 The Lord has promised to supply all our needs (Philippians 4:19).
 Sometimes borrowing is just an easy way out of a situation that would otherwise force us to grow in our faith.

 For additional help and information on this topic, we'd encourage you to consult the resources and referrals highlighted below.
-Or if you have relationship concerns and challenges associated with this situation, please don't hesitate to give our Counseling Department a call.
-You can contact them at this number.
+Or if you have relationship concerns and challenges associated with this situation, please don't hesitate to give our Counseling department a call.

 In this iQuestions video from Focus on the Family, Ron Blue discusses the implications of borrowing money.

 Crown Financial Ministries